 In an August 2018 piece titled ‘The Explicable Mystery of the National Debt’, J.D.
 Alt superbly pens an enlightened perspective of how the modern monetary system really works.
 Brilliant in its brevity, J.D.
-Alt once again shines his light on the current facade (that federal gov’t deficit spending is bond-financed by quote unquote ‘BORROWING’ dollars) to cleverly illuminate the reality (that federal gov’t deficit spending—same as private sector deficit spending—is actually cash-financed via CREATING dollars).
+Alt once again shines his light on the current facade that federal gov’t deficit-spending is quote unquote ‘bond-financed’ (via ‘borrowing’ dollars); and cleverly illuminates the reality that federal gov’t deficit-spending—unlike the bygone gold-standard era—is actually cash-financed (via creating fiat dollars).

 As explained nicely by J.D.
 Alt, the only difference between federal gov’t deficit spending and private sector deficit spending is that (obvious to the mainstream) dollars created and spent by the federal gov’t are not spent in the pursuit of personal or corporate financial profits but “to pursue the collective goals—and address the collective needs—of society at large”; BUT MORE IMPORTANTLY (not as obvious to the mainstream) is that unlike dollars that are created by the banking system and spent by the private sector, these fiat dollars created for federal gov’t deficit spending are not ‘borrowed’ (like gold-backed dollars were in that bygone gold-standard era).
 J.D.
 Alt correctly concludes that by continuing the federal gov’t ‘borrowing’ narrative; by labeling the cumulative amount of federal deficit spending our national ‘debt’; and worst of all, by the mainstream “falsely believing it…it is encumbering us”.

-Charles Hayden, an ‘MMT Admin’ (another lifeguard at the MMT kiddie pool) took issue on his Facebook page with J.D.
+Charles Hayden, an ‘MMT Admin’ took issue on his Facebook page with J.D.
 Alt saying “banks create dollars”.
 When asked why Charles had a problem with ‘banks create dollars’, his reply was that unlike ‘government money’, “they (bank money) are not ‘US dollars’ but functionally lookalike IOUs”.
 Yes, you read that right folks and wait, there’s more.